elixirschool/elixirschool/en/lessons/advanced/otp-supervisors.md

 Create a new project using `mix new simple_queue --sup` to create a new project with a supervisor tree.
 The code for the `SimpleQueue` module should go in `lib/simple_queue.ex` and the supervisor code we'll be adding will go in `lib/simple_queue/application.ex`

-Children are defined using a list, either a list module names:
+Children are defined using a list, either a list of module names:

 ```elixir
 defmodule SimpleQueue.Application do